brevettiai/brevettiai-docs/docs/developers/python-sdk-brevettiai/job-api/README.md

 ---
-description: >-
+Description: >-
-  This section aims to describe the use of the Job API, through a number of guides
+  This section contains a number of guides that aims to describe the use of the Job API.
 ---

 # Job API